splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial-k8s/collector-config-tutorial-edit.rst

    helm upgrade --reuse-values -f ./filter.yaml -f ./values.yaml splunk-otel-collector-1709226095 splunk-otel-collector-chart/splunk-otel-collector --set="splunkPlatform.insecureSkipVerify=true"

 Use the Tab key to autocomplete the file names, the release, and the chart you installed in part 1.

-Notice the following about the command:
+Notice the following parts of the command:

 - ``--reuse-values`` ensures that the Collector only updates the settings you provide.
 - ``splunkPlatform.insecureSkipVerify=true`` turns off SSL, as Splunk Cloud Platform free trials don't support it.